JeremyYu-cn/webhookServer/README.md

 In order to cope with high concurrency, we can use the multi-process mode in Node to increase the amount of concurrency.
 The specific principle is as follows:

 ![alt text](/doc/images/process.png)

+## Security

+1. To prevent malicious requests from users, the project has added request locks to all requests that are not 'GET' and 'OPTION'.

+2. Consider using 'https' to encrypt the request message.

+3. Add authentication, such as JWT, or cookies, to each user request to ensure that the request is legitimate.

+## Improvement

+1. Due to time constraints, the program only generates simple native HTML from the template in the GET request.
+An improved SSR framework can be used, such as Vue-Server-Render or React-Server-Render.

+2. Replace native data management with MongoDB or Mysql.

+3. Use Redius to replace the program cache and implement persistence.